chronicleworks/chronicle/docs/recording_provenance.md

 [Submission](#graphql-mutation-result---submission) and the corresponding `txId` from a commit notification.

+Chronicle can detect that submitted operations do not add to or contradict the state of the provenance objects.
+If the submission would not have any effect then a `null` value for `txId` is returned because the operations were not submitted to the transaction processor.
+The distributed ledger was not written to because there was nothing further with which to update it.

- Chronicle will notify commit completion in 2 stages, the first will be a submit notification like:
+Chronicle will notify commit completion in two stages.
+The first will be a submit notification like:

 ```json
 {